vivaria/edisonrul.ing/docs/source/cards/t/teleport.md

 ### Card Rulings

-●Paying 800 Life Points is a cost.
+*   Paying 800 Life Points is a cost.
-●When you first activate (from your hand or flip face-up on the field) Teleport, you can't also activate its effect.
+*   When you first activate (from your hand or flip face-up on the field) Teleport, you can't also activate its effect.
 After its activation resolves, you can start a new Chain by activating its effect.